-With Saint Patrick’s Day coming up a lot of people’s minds turn to Ireland and all things Irish.
+Saint Patrick’s Day brings Ireland and all things Irish to a lot of people’s minds.
 And, those of us lucky enough to be Irish or are of Irish descent, particularly so!

 My ancestors on both sides of my family emigrated to Canada from Ireland back in the mid to late 1800s.
 My maternal Grandmother’s family home in County Antrim is a special place to me from a genealogical standpoint, nestled as it is at the foot of nearby Mt.
 Slemish.
 It’s where my Grandma Hannah was born and raised, and is the land she left behind when she left for Canada.
 But, I discovered, it was also a very significant place for Saint Patrick.